 Image: prints by H.N.
 Werkman (1944), posters by Wim Crouwel (1970s?)

 When the official part of the interview was done I asked Wim again: Are you sure that Werkman hasn’t been of any influence?
 He might have been there subconsciously when you designed your posters, catalogues, stamps and more.
 He smiled friendly and said: I really don’t think so – but one can never be sure about these things.
 I suggested to set up a dialogue of their works in a small exhibition to show what they had to tell to each other.
 Wim remained friendly but obviously didn’t like the idea and all of a sudden looked tired.
-The subject took him almost seventy years back to Groningen: a young man within a stone’s throw of Werkman.
-The tragic and magnificent artist, typographer and printer who probably never stopped looking over his his shoulder.
+The subject took him almost seventy years back to Groningen: young, curious and talented and within a stone’s throw of Werkman.
+Was the tragic and magnificent artist, typographer and printer the elephant in his living room?